ECO2003 : Economic Modelling

 To equip the learner with framing skills for modelling the economy; and to develop learners' problem solving abilities in the context of both macroeconomics and microeconomics.

 This is a core second-year module in economic analysis.
 It is a pre-requisite for several final-year modules in Economics, and complements the learning undertaken in ECO2004 and ECO2005 (Microeconomic Analysis and Macroeconomic Analysis).
 A structured series of core economic models are introduced to the learners, familiarising them with modelling techniques and the intellectual demands of constructing economic models with which to analyse the economy.
-The syllabus includes frameworks typical of intermediate level economics: for example, students develop skills in constructing and using the IS-LM framework for analysing the closed and open economy in the short run; and using micro-models to analyse situations in which economic agents both produce and consume, such as the general equilibrium model.
+The syllabus includes frameworks typical of intermediate level economics: for example, students develop skills in constructing and using the IS-LM framework for analysing the closed in the short run; and using micro-models to analyse situations in which economic agents both produce and consume, such as the general equilibrium model.

 A key emphasis is placed on understanding the relevance of different frameworks/models for different contexts.
 The material builds on economic principles typically covered at Stage 1 but it demands a much higher degree of conceptualisation, a greater reliance on analysis and use of mathematical training undertaken in prior studies.